 Visiting the EVP

 I was semi-hosted for my volunteer and elephant experience at the EVP and have reviewed our stay below.
-Read our full Product Review Disclosure here.
+Read more in our full Product Review Disclosure.

 There are several options for a visit to the EVP.
 They range from a half day to meet some of the elephants, all the way to extended volunteering breaks.
 We opted for a two-day, one-night visit to give us an opportunity to spend time alongside all the elephants, and also do some volunteering.
 Here’s how we got on: